caranha/IntroductionToBioinspiredComputation/Topic02/slides02.md

 # Part 04: Extra topics in Evolutionary Computation

 ---
+# Extra topics in Evolutionary Computation

+---
 layout: true

-.sectionname[**Part 04.01**: Extra Topics]
+.sectionname[**Part 04.01**: How Evolution Can Surprise Us]

 ---

-# Extra topics in Evolutionary Computation
-- Evolutionary Computation and Artificial Life
-- How Evolution can Surprise Us
+# How Evolution can Surprise us
+- Traditional story about surprising evo and sine wave
-- Open Ended Evolution
+- Surprising Evolution Paper
+- Why evolution does this?
+Defining a good fitness function and "cheating"
+- This makes evolutionary computation fun.

+---
-- From life to simulation to live (xenobots)
+# From Life to Simulation, Back to Life
+(xenobots)

+---

-- (Advanced) Genetic Programming
+# Genetic Programming

+- What if we could evolve *Programs*
+- Self-reproducing programs
+- Problems with the halting problem.

+---

+# Open Ended Evolution: The final Frontier
+- Current Evolutionary Algorithms are usually *Optimization* Algorithms
+- EC can be used to find the best car, best route, best x
+- But natural evolution can find a huge VARIETY of Creatures
+- This is OEE.
+Can we create OEE with EC?
+What is necessary to achieve OEE?
+- Environment?
+Computer Power?
+Representativeness?

 ---
 layout: false